 One word.
 Productivity.
 Stand on mowers allow you or your crews to be more productive and cut more grass in less time.
 They are quicker than zero turns and easy to maneuver around the obstacle.

 Basically, stand ons allow you to get in and out of “zero turns” much quicker.
 The machine is shorter and weighs less so it is quicker to turn around.
-It is also quicker making quick cuts without tearing up the turf.
+It is also quicker to make quick cuts without tearing up the turf.

 This has been a known problem and complaint of many zero turns.
 Turning too quickly or sharp can cause damage to the grass.
 This is much less likely on a stand on.

 Another benefit that may appeal to larger crews is the ability to fit more on a trailer.
 You can easily fit three stand on mowers on a trailer that usually holds two zero turns.

 Stand ons are also great for residential applications because getting on/off the mower in between yards is much faster.
 This may not seem like a huge deal but even 30 seconds per yard, when doing 30 yards a day is 15 minutes.
 15 minutes a day for a week is over an hour.
 You get my point… even small amounts of time add up and lose money.

 Overall, stand ons are time saving machines that do less damage to turf because of being lighter than a normal zero turn mower.